 And that’s still not all… Take a trip to Boise to discover your favorites and enjoy this thriving entrepreneurial district.
 You won’t find a single Starbucks here, and locals will see to it that it stays that way.

 Boise Neighborhood Parks

-Denorval Unthank Park Baseball field, basketball court, soccer field, playground
+Denorval Unthank Park—A 4.56-acre park with a baseball field, basketball court, soccer field, playground.

 Boise Neighborhood Schools